meauxdal/MiSTer_Custom_Aspect_Ratios/README.md

-# MiSTer_Custom_Aspect_Ratios
+# MiSTer Custom Aspect Ratios
 Drop-in custom aspect ratios for various cores for the MiSTer FPGA platform.
 Use with vscale=1 for the purpose of achieving both vertical and horizontal integer aspect scaling, minimizing aspect ratio error when possible.
-Most of these ratios have been generated using Rysha's aspect ratio calculator, turned into a web app by morf77: https://morf77.pythonanywhere.com/ar
+Most of these ratios have been generated using Rysha's aspect ratio calculator, converted to a web app by morf77: https://morf77.pythonanywhere.com/ar

 These ratios are intended for use along with vscale=1 in order to avoid inconsistently scaled pixels.
 This avoids shimmering when scrolling along both the vertical and horizontal axes, usually at the expense of some aspect ratio accuracy.